 Interviews are required for those applying for MSSLHS/PhD, AuD, AuD/PhD, and Ph.D.
-Applicants should contact the faculty you wish to mentor with to arrange a visit to meet faculty at the annual ASHA Convention or here at UT Austin.
+Applicants interested in the PhD program (as an MSSLHS/PHD, AuD/PhD or PhD applicant) should contact (a) faculty member(s) you wish to mentor with to arrange a visit to meet at the annual ASHA Convention or here at UT Austin.
 Academic Faculty Bios

 are available to help you determine which faculty member best fits your interest.
 We encourage you to contact at least two faculty members.
-Applicants are expected to interview (either in person or skype).
+Doctoral applicants are expected to interview (either in person or skype).
 Please visit the Academic Faculty Bios

 for contact information.

-WE DO NOT offer individual interviews for MSSLHS applicants.
+We do not offer individual interviews for MSSLHS applicants at this time.
 Our open house (Info Day) is your opportunity to visit our program.
-Individual visits are not offered due to the heavy load our faculty have with research, coursework and scheduled meetings and the overwhelming request for individual visits which we cannot accommodate.
-The Info Day will be the only day in the Fall that our faculty will be able to receive visitors, so we encourage you to plan to join us during this special event.
+Unfortunately due to the heavy load our faculty have with research, coursework and scheduled meetings and the overwhelming request for individual visits, we ask you to attend our yearly Info Day.
+The Info day will be your opportunity in the Fall to meet and greet our faculty, tour our facilities, ask questions, meet students and learn more about our programs.
+We encourage you to plan to join us during this yearly event.